Global Entity Disambiguation with BERT: Introduction

 \section{Introduction}

-Entity disambiguation (ED) refers to the task of assigning entity mentions in a text to corresponding entries in a knowledge base (KB).
-This task is challenging because of the ambiguity between entity names (e.g., ``World Cup'') and the entities they refer to (e.g., \texttt{FIFA World Cup} or \texttt{Rugby World Cup}).
-Recent ED models typically rely on two types of contextual information: \textit{local} information based on words that co-occur with the mention, and \textit{global} information based on document-level coherence of the disambiguation decisions.
-A key to improve the performance of ED is to combine both local and global information as observed in most recent ED models.
+Entity disambiguation (ED) refers to the task of assigning mentions in a document to corresponding entities in a knowledge base (KB).
+This task is challenging because of the ambiguity between mentions (e.g., ``World Cup'') and the entities they refer to (e.g., FIFA World Cup or Rugby World Cup).
+ED models typically rely on \textit{local} contextual information based on words that co-occur with the mention and \textit{global} contextual information based on the entity-based coherence of the disambiguation decisions.
+A key to improve the performance of ED is to effectively combine both local and global contextual information \cite{ganea-hofmann:2017:EMNLP2017,le-titov-2018-improving}.

-In this study, we propose a novel ED model based on contextualized embeddings of words and entities.
-The proposed model is based on BERT \cite{devlin2018bert}.
-Our model takes words and entities in the input document, and produces a contextualized embedding for each word and entity.
-Inspired by the masked language model (MLM) adopted in BERT, we propose \textit{masked entity prediction} (MEP), a novel task that aims to train the model by predicting randomly masked entities based on words and non-masked entities.
-We train the model using texts and their entity annotations retrieved from Wikipedia.
+In this study, we propose a global ED model based on BERT \cite{devlin2018bert}.
+Our model treats words and entities in the document as input tokens, and is trained by predicting randomly masked entities in a large entity-annotated corpus obtained from Wikipedia.
+This training enables the model to learn how to disambiguate masked entities based on words and non-masked entities.
+At the inference time, our model disambiguates mentions sequentially using words and already resolved entities (see Figure \ref{fig:inference}).
+This sequential inference effectively accumulates the global contextual information and enhances the coherence of disambiguation decisions \cite{yang2019learning}.

-Furthermore, we introduce a simple extension to the inference step of the model to capture global contextual information.
-Specifically, similar to the approach used in past work \cite{Fang:2019:JEL:3308558.3313517,yang2019learning}, we address ED as a sequential decision task that disambiguates mentions one by one, and uses words and already disambiguated entities to disambiguate new mentions.

-We evaluate the proposed model using six standard ED datasets and achieve new state-of-the-art results on all but one dataset.
-Furthermore, we will publicize our code and trained embeddings.
+We conducted extensive experiments using six standard ED datasets, i.e., AIDA-CoNLL, MSNBC, AQUAINT, ACE2004, WNED-WIKI, and WNED-CWEB.
+As a result, the global contextual information consistently improved the performance.
+Furthermore, we achieved new state of the art on all datasets except for WNED-CWEB.
+The source code and model checkpoint are available at \url{https://github.com/studio-ousia/luke}.